mopemope/meinheld/README.rst

             participants.remove(ws)
         return ""

     if __name__ == "__main__":
         server.listen(("0.0.0.0", 8000))
         server.run(middleware.WebSocketMiddleware(app))

 Patching
 ---------------------------------

 **NOTE: This feature is deprecated and will be removed in 2.0**

-meinheld provides a few monkeypatches.
+Meinheld provides a few monkeypatches.

 Socket
 ==========================================

 This patch replaces the standard socket module.